 In the mall, Moses fixated on the gates arranged haphazardly around the god-forsaken rental strollers that look like race cars.
 We usually let him choose the race car buggy at the grocery store, but yesterday wasn’t for sitting and being wheeled around at his leisure — yesterday was for running laps to squeeze out his last remaining bits of energy so he could please for the love of god take a nap.
 He was so wired he couldn’t slow down or hear me or pull himself away from the wobbly metal baby fencing containing the strollers.
 The gate to the enclosure was wide open, and he let himself in.

 I was on mom duty while Randy stood in line for smoothies.
 I wasn’t doing a great job but Moses was safe, contained even, and I had my eyeballs fixed on him.
 Like so many parenting moments, this felt good enough.
-I would occasionally implore him to come out with me, but I didn’t have anything to bribe him with that was better than what he was already doing, and my usually successful if very concentration-intensive respectful parenting tactics were failing me, making me sound like an indecisive woman on the edge rather than a skilled hostage negotiator.
+I would occasionally implore him to come out with me, but I didn’t have anything to bribe him with that was better than what he was already doing, and my usually successful if very concentration-intensive respectful parenting tactics were failing me, making me sound less like the skilled hostage negotiator I believed myself to be than an indecisive woman on the edge.
 (Shout out to Janet Lansbury and the moms who turned me on to her.
 Nine times out of 10, she makes parenting feel more rewarding than frustrating.
 This was not one of those times.)

 The woman who oversaw the stroller area had been nowhere for the last 10 minutes, so I was surprised when she snuck up behind me and huffed, “May I help you?”

 She was late 50s, stern-faced, with perfect makeup and coifed, silver hair.
 I hadn’t washed my hair in days; it was piled in a messy knot on my head, wild with chlorine and sweat.